Kishor-J-K/beginner-projects/README.md

 # beginner-projects
-These are my beginner level projects
+These are my beginner level projects.